bathchair/lepscape/README.md

 - Delete plants & ability to retrieve them
 - Imported plant information with cropped images; 100 plants total
 - Tooltips implemented to hover over plant images
-- Imported lepidoptera information with
+- Imported lepidoptera information with images
 - Saving and loading gardens with serialization
 - Gallery view of all saved gardens
 - View most numerated/attracted leps in 'Lepedia'